jwbuurlage/Bulk/docs/pages/tour.md

 We start out with the obligatory Hello World! in Bulk , and subsequently explain the code line-by-line.
-In this code we will use the *MPI* backend, but everything written here is completely general, and guarenteed to work on top of any conforming Bulk backend.
+In this code we will use the *MPI* backend, but everything written here is completely general, and guaranteed to work on top of any conforming Bulk backend.

 ```cpp
 #include <bulk/bulk.hpp>